Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    collection of source addresses.
 (For example, a specific IPv6 source address seen on the public Internet is less likely than an IPv4 address to originate behind an address sharing scheme.)
-However, for both IPv4 and IPv6 addresses, it's important to note that source addresses are propagated with queries and comprise metadata about the host, user, or application that originated them.
+However, for both IPv4 and IPv6 addresses, it is important to note that source addresses are propagated with queries and comprise metadata about the host, user, or application that originated them.